royqh1979/libturtle/README.md

 # libturtle
-An light-weighted open-source C graphic library for turtle drawing
+A light-weighted open-source C graphic library for turtle graphics(https://en.wikipedia.org/wiki/Turtle_graphics )

 ## prerequest
-This project is based on EGE (Easy Graphics Engine)(https://github.com/misakamm/xege) This project is developed using Dev-Cpp with Mingw 4.7.
-But it can be ported to other easily.
+This project is based on EGE (Easy Graphics Engine)(https://github.com/misakamm/xege ) This project is developed using Dev-Cpp with Mingw 4.7.
+But it can be ported to other environments supported by EGE easily.

 ## licence
-We are distributed under GNU licence v3.
+This project is distributed under GNU licence v3.

 ## functions list